jaswanth-coder/Cython_2024_Scramblers/README.md

 - **Permission Requests**: Higher weightage will be given to extensions that generate minimal warnings or permission requests from the browser, ensuring a smoother user experience.
 - **Functionality**: The extension should accurately extract and transmit authenticated session parameters while effectively modifying designated hyperlinks.
 - **Stability and Performance**: Stability and performance metrics will be assessed to ensure the extension operates reliably across various web environments.

+## Award-Winning Solution

+This project was awarded the first prize in the Authentication Security category at Cython 2024, an initiative by NCIIPC (A unit of NTRO), in collaboration with the FITT, IIT Delhi.
+Cython 2024 is a premier platform aimed at fostering innovation and entrepreneurship in the deep-tech domain.

+Cython 2024 serves as a catalyst for translating groundbreaking ideas into tangible solutions by providing participants with the necessary resources, mentorship, and networking opportunities.

+Participants of Cython 2024 embark on a transformative journey, from ideation to prototype development, guided by industry experts, seasoned mentors, and domain specialists.
+The program offers a unique blend of workshops, hands-on sessions, expert talks, and networking events, culminating in a grand showcase of innovative solutions.

+Cython 2024 is not just a hackathon; it's a launchpad for aspiring techpreneurs to transform their ideas into impactful ventures.
+Join us in shaping the future of technology and making a meaningful difference in society.
+Let's unleash the power of deep-tech innovation together at Cython 2024!.

 ## Installation